-Use of mobile phones Error!
-Bookmark not defined.
-Work mobile phones Error!
-Bookmark not defined.
-Personal mobile phones Error!
-Bookmark not defined.
-Cameras: Photography and Images Error!
-Bookmark not defined.
-The sharing of nude or semi-nude pictures (SOMETIMES KNOW defined. /N AS SEXTING)Error!
-Bookmark not What to do if an incident comes to your attention 23 Online Harms 23 Cybercrime 23 CYBER-BULLYING Error!
-Bookmark not defined.
-ONLINE & GAMING SAFETY 24 Mental health and wellbeing 24 PROCEDURES AND RECORD-KEEPING 25 Sharing concernsdefined.
-Error!
-Bookmark not How to raise concerns - students Error!
-Bookmark not defined.
-How to raise concerns about a child-staff, visitors, and other s.
-Error!
-Bookmark not defined.
-How to raise concerns about an adult, contractor or volunteer r who works in the school Error!
-Bookmark not defined.
-How to raise concerns- information for parents and visitors Error!
-Bookmark not defined.
-Responding to child-on-child abuse and harm Error!
-Bookmark not defined.
-Dealing with disclosures Error!
-Bookmark not defined.
-Supervision and support Error!
-Bookmark not defined.
-Whistleblowing/Confidential Reporting Error!
-Bookmark not defined.
-Recording concerns 26 Children Missing Education 27 Elective Home Education (EHE) Amend as appropriate to se tting type.
-Error!
-Bookmark not defined.
-Searching and Screening Error!
-Bookmark not defined.
-SUPPORTING VULNERABLE PUPILS Error!
-Bookmark not defined.
-Children with special needs and disabilities Error!
-Bookmark not defined.
-EARLY IDENTIFICATION RECOGNISING AND RESPONDING TO SAFEGUARDING NEEDS 31 EXTREMISM AND RADICALISATION Error!
-Bookmark not defined.
-OTHER SPECIFIC SAFEGUARDING ISSUES Error!
-Bookmark not defined.
-Domestic abuse/violencedefined.
-Error!
-Bookmark not So Called Honour Based Violence (HBV) including Forced N Marriage (FM):32 Female Genital Mutilation (FGM):defined.
-Error!
-Bookmark not Breast Ironing: Error!
-Bookmark not defined.

-The criminal exploitation of childrendefined.
-Error!
-Bookmark not Serious Youth Violencedefined.
-Error!
-Bookmark not Exceptional Circumstances Error!
-Bookmark not defined.
-Site safety & security Error!
-Bookmark not defined.
-SAFER RECRUITMENT AND SAFER WORKING PRACTICE defined.
-Error!
-Bookmark not Concerns that do not meet the 'harm threshold' (low le defined. evel concerns)Error!
-Bookmark not Staff learning and development defined.
-Error!
-Bookmark not PERSONALISE FOR YOUR SETTING Error!
-Bookmark not defined.
-Working in our school/college- practice & expectations defined.
-Error!
-Bookmark not Staff awareness, induction, and training Error!
-Bookmark not defined.
-The DSL and headteacher/principal will provide an annua safeguarding training undertaken by all staff and will mai ntain an up-to-date record of who has been trained OTHER RELATED POLICIES Error!
-Bookmark not defined.
-Additional information & Support 40 Appendices 40 POSTER Insert school/college logodefined.
-Error!
-Bookmark not USEFUL LINKS, FURTHER ADVICE AND GUIDANCEdefined.
-Error!
-Bookmark not Local Guidance Error!
-Bookmark not defined.
-Useful Links Error!
-Bookmark not defined.
-Support for Staff Error!
-Bookmark not defined.
-Support for pupils/students Error!
-Bookmark not defined.
-Support for Adults Error!
-Bookmark not defined.
-Support for Learning Disabilities Error!
-Bookmark not defined.
-Contextual Safeguarding Network Error!
-Bookmark not defined.
-Substance Misuse Error!
-Bookmark not defined.
-Domestic Abuse Error!
-Bookmark not defined.
-Criminal and Sexual Exploitation Error!
-Bookmark not defined.
-Honour Based Abuse Error!
-Bookmark not defined.
-Online Safety Error!
-Bookmark not defined.
-What to do if you are concerned that a child/young person is defined. s being abused (flowchart for Education) Error!
-Bookmark not INFORMATION YOU MAY BE ASKED TO PROVIDE Error!
-Bookmark not defined.
-September 2023

-INFORMATION &TELEPHONE NUMBERS FOR CONSULTATION ON AND REFERRAL Error!
-Bookmark not defined.
-Children's Services- child protection referral Error!
-Bookmark not defined.
-Advice is available from: Error!
-Bookmark not defined.
-Possible indicators of abuse Error!
-Bookmark not defined.
-The Designated Officer (DO) -also known as the Local authority defined.
-Designated Officer (LADO) Error!
-Bookmark not Greater Manchester procedures online- Allegation managem nentError!
-Bookmark not defined.
-When to contact the Local Authority Designated Officer (LAI DO)Error!
-Bookmark not defined.
-Dealing with a disclosure Error!
-Bookmark not defined.
-Advice for all members of staff & Volunteers Error!
-Bookmark not defined.
-The role of the Designated Safeguarding Lead Error!
-Bookmark not defined.
-MANAGING REFERRALS Error!
-Bookmark not defined.
-RECORD KEEPING: Error!
-Bookmark not defined.
-INTER-AGENCY WORKING AND INFORMATION SHARING: Error!
-Bookmark not defined.
-TRAINING: Error!
-Bookmark not defined.
-AWARENESS RAISING: Error!
-Bookmark not defined.
-QUALITY ASSURANCE: Error!
-Bookmark not defined.
-SUPERVISION AND REFLECTION: Error!
-Bookmark not defined.
-Information for the DSLdefined.
-Error!
-Bookmark not DISCUSSING CONCERNS WITH THE FAMILY AND THE CHIL Peer Abuse including Sexual Violence and Harassment Error!
-Bookmark not defined.
-Guidance note - public and private spaces Error!
-Bookmark not defined.
-Supporting Children and young people Error!
-Bookmark not defined.
-Managing Behaviour-masturbation Error!
-Bookmark not defined.
-Sexual rights Error!
-Bookmark not defined.
-Sexual acts and the Law Error!
-Bookmark not defined.
-How to support Error!
-Bookmark not defined.
-20
+Cameras: Photography and Images 22

+The sharing of nude or semi-nude pictures (SOMETIMES KNOWN AS SEXTING) 23

+What to do if an incident comes to your attention 23

+Online Harms 24

+Cybercrime 24

+CYBER-BULLYING 24

+ONLINE & GAMING SAFETY 24

+Mental health and wellbeing 25

+PROCEDURES AND RECORD-KEEPING 26

+Sharing concerns 26

+How to raise concerns - students 26

+How to raise concerns about a child-staff, visitors, and others 26

+How to raise concerns about an adult, contractor or volunteer who works in the school 26

+How to raise concerns- information for parents and visitors 26

+Responding to child-on-child abuse and harm 26

+Dealing with disclosures 26

+Supervision and support 27

+Whistleblowing/Confidential Reporting 27

+Recording concerns 28

+Safeguarding and School Attendance 29

+Persistently and severely absent children 29

+Educational neglect 30

+Children Missing Education 30

+Elective Home Education (EHE) Amend as appropriate to setting type 30

+Searching and Screening 30

+SUPPORTING VULNERABLE PUPILS 32

+Children with special needs and disabilities 32

+EARLY IDENTIFICATION RECOGNISING AND RESPONDING TO SAFEGUARDING NEEDS 32

+EXTREMISM AND RADICALISATION 34

+OTHER SPECIFIC SAFEGUARDING ISSUES 35

+Domestic abuse/violence 35

+So Called Honour Based Violence (HBV) including Forced Marriage (FM): 35

+Female Genital Mutilation (FGM): 35

+Breast Ironing: 35

+The criminal exploitation of children 35

+Serious Youth Violence 36

+Exceptional Circumstances 36

+Site safety & security 36

+September 2024

+SAFER RECRUITMENT AND SAFER WORKING PRACTICE ⋅37

+Concerns that do not meet the 'harm threshold' (low level concerns) 38

+Staff learning and development 39

+PERSONALISE FOR YOUR SETTING Error!
+Bookmark not define d.

+Working in our school/college- practice & expectations 40

+Staff awareness, induction, and training 40

+The DSL and headteacher/principal will provide an annual report to the governing body/propersafeguarding training undertaken by all staff and will maintain an up-to-date record of who 9

+OTHER RELATED POLICIES 41

+Additional information & Support 42

+Appendices 42

+POSTER Insert school/college logo 42

+USEFUL LINKS, FURTHER ADVICE AND GUIDANCE 43

+Local Guidance 43

+Useful Links 43

+Support for Staff 43

+Support for pupils/students 43

+Support for Adults 44

+Support for Learning Disabilities 44

+Contextual Safeguarding Network 44

+Substance Misuse 44

+Domestic Abuse 44

+Criminal and Sexual Exploitation 44

+Honour Based Abuse 45

+Online Safety 45

+What to do if you are concerned that a child/young person is being abused (flowchart for Educa ation) 47

+INFORMATION YOU MAY BE ASKED TO PROVIDE 47

+INFORMATION &TELEPHONE NUMBERS FOR CONSULTATION AND REFERRAL 47

+Children's Services- child protection referral 47

+Advice is available from: 47

+Possible indicators of abuse 49

+The Designated Officer (DO) -also known as the Local authority Designated Officer (LADO) 50

+Greater Manchester procedures online- Allegation management 50

+When to contact the Local Authority Designated Officer (LADO) 50

+Dealing with a disclosure 52

+Advice for all members of staff & Volunteers 52

+The role of the Designated Safeguarding Lead 53

+MANAGING REFERRALS 53

+RECORD KEEPING: 53

+INTER-AGENCY WORKING AND INFORMATION SHARING: 54

+TRAINING: 54

+AWARENESS RAISING: 55

+QUALITY ASSURANCE: 55

+SUPERVISION AND REFLECTION: 56

+Ir formation for the DSL 56

+DISCUSSING CONCERNS WITH THE FAMILY AND THE CHILD - ADVICE FOR THE DESIGN LEAD (DSL)

+Peer Abuse including Sexual Violence and Harassment 57